Integrating Density Functional Theory with Deep Neural Networks for Accurate Voltage Prediction in Alkali-Metal-Ion

-The development of high energy-density Li-ion and Na-ion battery materials has gained significant attention in both academia and industry.
-However, complex phase transitions during insertion and extraction, lead to challenges such as poor cycle stability, low energy density, and limited rate capability.
+The development of high-energy-density Li-ion and Na-ion battery materials has gained significant attention in both academia and industry.
+However, complex phase transitions during insertion and extraction pose challenges, such as poor cycle stability, low energy density, and limited rate capability.
 To address these challenges, researchers have explored various strategies for optimizing Li/Na-ion cathodes.
-In this work, we leverage a DNN model developed using the PyTorch library to design novel layered transition metal oxide based compositions.
+In this work, we leverage a DNN model developed using the PyTorch library to design novel layered transition-metal oxide-based compositions.
 Our model is robust and highly predictive, outperforming previously published approaches for voltage prediction\cite{louis2022accurate,joshi2019machine,moses2021machine}.
 Feature engineering plays a crucial role in materials informatics, where properties derived from chemical, structural, elemental, electronic, and thermodynamic representations are used to construct feature vectors.
 By incorporating these effective strategies, we trained our DNN model to predict the voltage of electrode materials with high accuracy.
 As a result, we identified several promising cathode materials for Na-ion batteries with high voltage and energy density.
-To validate our predictions, we further conducted first-principles DFT simulations, confirming the potential of these materials for next-generation Na-ion batteries.
+To validate our predictions, we further conducted first-principles DFT simulations, which confirm the potential of these materials for next-generation Na-ion batteries.

-\subsection{The Rise of Na-Ion Batteries in Energy Storage}
+\section{The Rise of Na-Ion Batteries in Energy Storage}